 Starting with Battlefield 2, the series records the players’ online stats, allowing them to get rank promotions, weapons, and awards like pins, ribbons, and medals.

 In terms of the engine, DICE’s introduction of Frostbite was definitely spot on.
 Remember those huge, dramatic explosions featured in most Battlefield games?
 All of them were made using the said engine.
-The engine was first exclusive for the Battlefield series.
-An upgraded version of the engine was later on used for Medal of Honor’s multiplayer, making it the first non-Battlefield game to run on Frostbite.
+Frostbite, or more precisely, an upgraded version of the engine is also featured in Medal of Honor’s multiplayer, making it the first non-Battlefield game to run on Frostbite.
 How cool is that?

 Now, maps that are almost fully destructible have become sort of a Battlefield trademark.
 While we’re on the subject of destruction, Battlefield 2042, the newest entry to the series boasts some of the most intense destruction in Battlefield yet.
 But we’ll get to that later.